TorXakis/userdocs/source/examples/Dropbox/index.rst

 channels ``Down0`` , *...* , ``Up2`` are hidden with the
 construct ``HIDE[`` *channels* ``]IN`` *...* ``NI`` .
-Actions that occur on hidden channels are *internal actions* (in process-algebra usually denoted by *τ* ).
-They are not visible to the system environment, but they do lead to state changes of which the consequences can be visible, e.g., when a transition that is enabled before the occurrence of *τ* is no longer enabled in the state after the *τ* -occurrence.
+Actions that occur on hidden channels are *internal actions* (in process-algebra usually denoted by *tau* ).
+They are not visible to the system environment, but they do lead to state changes of which the consequences can be visible, e.g., when a transition that is enabled before the occurrence of *tau* is no longer enabled in the state after the *tua* -occurrence.
 Visible actions, that is inputs and outputs, are visible to the system environment.
 They lead to state changes both in the system and in its environment.